Choosing a Sleeping Bag

 • Synthetic

 Down is derived mainly from ducks or geese with geese down usually providing the best quality although this is becoming harder to source.
 The second option is a synthetic manufactured material.
-Both insulation materials have their advantages and disadvantages, which we will now look at to see which is the best for your circumstances.
+Both insulation materials have their advantages and disadvantages, and what you choose will depend on your circumstances.

 Down sleeping bags